-The Oral Examination specifications were written by expert interpreters with an extensive background in preparing and rating interpreter examinations for federal and state court systems.
 The test writers were advised and assisted by a team of language professionals serving as an examination development advisory committee.
 Their areas of expertise included court interpreting, linguistics, language testing, and language teaching.
 The qualifications of test writers included the following, in approximate priority order: